Andrewjportal/Andrewjportal.github.io/_posts/2019-02-22-Catboosterization.md

 ## Why not XGBoost
 XGBoost, as implemented in sklearn, automatically one hot encodes categorical data.
 One hot encoding takes each unique category (minus one) and turns it into a binary feature.
 This a problem when a feature contains thousands of unique categories, because the model will then have thousands of features.
 A large number of features can generally lead to a problem known as the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 Specifically tree based algorithms select some features to be roots and some branches.
-It can go through every possible combination,which is prohibitivly expensive.
+It can go through every possible combination,which is prohibitively expensive.
 Or it takes a random subset, which in this case unlikely selects anything of value with most features being dummy variables of zero or one.

 ![Image test]({{ site.url }}/images/Unique_cat.png)